BrightID/BrightID/README.md

 Our mission is to provide everyone with an ID that can be used to verify they're a unique individual without any connection to a central authority.

 The ID will have the following characteristics:
-* verification comes from a trusted group of one's closest personal contacts plus a decentralized social graph that's owned by no one
+* Verification comes from a trusted group of close personal contacts plus a decentralized social graph that's owned by no one
-* uniqueness and data are kept separate.
+* Uniqueness and data are kept separate.
 A person can show they're unique without sharing any data.
-* a lost or compromised ID can be replaced by reconnecting with a few close personal contacts
+* A lost or compromised ID can be replaced by reconnecting with a few close personal contacts
+* Uniqueness can be shared with third-party apps that extend capabilities to the ID holder

-Personal uniqueness is important to applications such as universal basic income, voting, rating systems, referrals, and giveaways.
-We're building a social platform to support these.
+Examples of third-party apps that rely on a person's uniqueness and extend capabilities or benefits are: universal basic income, voting systems, rating systems, referral systems and giveaways.

-Our current focus is to build a [mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).

-## Establishing the uniqueness of users
+The ID, personal connections, and links to third-party apps are managed though the BrightID [mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).

+## Third-Party Applications

-[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to our service.
+[We offer an API to third-party apps](https://github.com/BrightID/BrightID-Service) to connect to the BrightID mobile app.

-## Decentralized
+## Decentralized, Non-Authoritarian, Personal

-We're decentralized.
-There's no organization to capture personal information and sell it to advertisers.
-Data (including photos and names) stay with the person who created them and the contacts with whom they choose to share.
+This software is licensed under a liberal open-source license (ISC).

-Anyone can [run a node in our system](https://github.com/BrightID/BrightID-Node) to host the social graph.
+Anyone can [run a node](https://github.com/BrightID/BrightID-Node) and connect to other nodes.
+Nodes host the social graph used for verification, but they don't hold any personal information.

+It's up to individual users to safeguard their own personal data by choosing carefully with whom to share it (contacts or apps) once they've shared their ID.

 ## Contribute